DavidS12321/Apache-NetBeans-3D-World/README.md

 Use arrorw keys and space bar to move around
 Press F1 to generate new chunk
 Press F2 to generate nether world

+## What I Learned

+Through the development of the 3D World Generator, I gained invaluable insights and practical experience in several key areas of software development and computer graphics:

+- **Complex Algorithm Implementation**: Mastered the intricacies of algorithm design by developing efficient algorithms for random chunk generation, which taught me about performance optimization in real-time 3D environments.
+- **3D Graphics Programming**: Enhanced my understanding of 3D graphics through the use of the LWJGL library, learning how to manipulate and render 3D landscapes dynamically.
+- **Design Pattern Application**: Applied various design patterns such as Singleton for managing unique system components, Observer for handling real-time updates, and Visitor for performing operations over elements without changing the classes on which they operate.
+This experience deepened my understanding of software architecture and object-oriented design.
+- **Interactive User Interface Design**: Developed skills in creating intuitive user interfaces that facilitate user interaction with complex systems, making advanced functionalities accessible to users through simple controls.
+- **Environment Simulation**: Gained insights into the challenges and techniques involved in simulating natural environments in a virtual space, which included terrain manipulation and transformation into different thematic worlds.
+- **Project Management and IDE Tools**: Improved proficiency in using Apache NetBeans for Java development, from project setup and configuration to debugging and deployment, enhancing my workflow efficiency and effectiveness.
+- **Version Control and Documentation**: Learned the importance of maintaining clear and concise documentation and using version control systems like Git for managing project changes and collaborating effectively.
+- **Collaboration with a team of developers**: Developed the project with a group of developers and gain experience in working with others.

+This project not only advanced my technical skills but also my ability to conceptualize and execute a complex project from the ground up within a structured development environment.